Xinguang/webhook/README.md

 ## What is `webhook`?

 `webhook` is a little webserver written in go.
-He waits for webhook calls by github to run little shell commands.
+He waits for webhook calls by github (or gogs) to run little shell commands.

 ## How to use

 Just edit the config.json to your needs.
 A short example:
-You want to track the status of your Repository "uaername/repo" and the branch master.
+You want to track the status of your Repository URL and the branch master.
 If there is an update to this branch you want to execute your shell script "niftyscript.sh".

 ```json
 {